Episode 58

 Speaker:

 heavily subsidized by the government.
+This

 Speaker:

-This surplus of cheap
+shift created a surplus of cheap

 Speaker: